 All of that in a camera the size of a package of cigarettes was pretty amazing at the time, and the Elph was in its day the world’s smallest autofocus zoom camera.
 But APS never caught on and it was rapidly made obsolete by the digital revolution.
 The most significant use of this camera was my first trip to the Pacific Northwest back in 1998, and the panoramic prints from that trip still look great today, although I haven’t bothered to scan any onto Flickr.

-In 2000 I made the transition to digital photography with my most expensive camera ever, the $1,000 Nikon CoolPix 990.
+In 2000 I made the transition to digital photography with the quite expensive $1,000 Nikon CoolPix 990.
 Huge by today’s standards, it was split down the middle with a swivel lens.
 The 3.1-megapixel camera took 2048 x 1536 images and had a 3x optical zoom.
 It also shot 320 x 240 movies, although I hardly ever used that mode.
 The camera used 64 MB Compact Flash cards for storage, which at the time cost $250 each!

-I took far more pictures on the Nikon than on any other camera, ever, because I used it to create the now-retired Building on Excellence website that fully documented a series of construction projects at my workplace.
+I took a lot of pictures on the Nikon, because I used it to create the now-retired Building on Excellence website that fully documented a series of construction projects at my workplace.

 It was superseded in 2005 by the tiny Canon Powershot Elph SD300, a $350 4-megapixel unit that took 2272 x 1704 images and had a 3x optical zoom.
 It also shot 640 x 480 videos.
 This camera was my delightful little companion on four summer trips to the Pacific Northwest and a slew of day hikes in 2009.